Steve Hart – the host of Just Jazz

 Steve Hart is the host of the Just Jazz radio show that’s broadcast by dozens of FM, DAB, and digital stations worldwide.

-He eventually segued into a career as a news reporter – a job that led to work at BBC Essex and rival commercial station Essex Radio – in addition to working across Europe for an international corporation and ending up in New Zealand.
+He eventually segued into a career as a news reporter for his local weekly – a job that led to newsroom shifts at BBC Essex and rival commercial station Essex Radio.

-Before Just Jazz there was the Steve Hart Radio Show (news and documentary).
-Then came the Cool Nights show which ran for three years – starting out as a news and music show, it morphed into a jazz programme and prompted the show’s name change in 2020.
+Before Just Jazz there was the Steve Hart Radio Show (news and documentary), then came Cool Nights which ran for three years.
+Starting out as a news and music magazine show, during the course of 180 episodes it morphed into a jazz programme and prompted the show’s name change to Just Jazz in 2020.

 Radio Top Shop

-Radio Top Shop was a closed-circuit ‘radio’ service heard in various Top Shop / Top Man fashion stores in the UK during the 1980s and 90s.
+Launched in the early 1980s, Radio Top Shop was a closed-circuit ‘radio’ service heard in the larger Top Shop / Top Man fashion retail stores across the UK.